mitre/atomic/README.md

-# CALDERA plugin: Atomic
+# MITRE Caldera plugin: Atomic

-A plugin supplying CALDERA with TTPs from the Atomic Red Team project.
+A plugin supplying Caldera with TTPs from the Atomic Red Team project.

 ## Details